Quasiconformal characterization of Schottky sets: Circularizable pairs of Jordan regions

 Next, suppose that $i\in I$ and $k\in I(i)$.
 Then $f_{ik}$ maps $U_i$ and $U_k$ to disks $D_{ik}$ and $D_{ki}$, respectively, that are tangent to each other.
-Applying the same procedure as above for $j\in I\setminus \{i,k\}$, we can find a map $\phi_{ik}$ that is $K^4L^2$-quasiconformal and maps $f_{ik}(U_i')$ onto $D_{ik}'$ and $f_{ik}(U_k')$ onto $D_{ki}'$; recall that $D_{ik}'$ is the component of $D_{ik}\setminus \gamma_{ik}$ that contains the center of the disk $D_{ik}$.
+Applying the same procedure as above for $j\in I\setminus \{i,k\}$, we can find a map $\phi_{ik}$ that is $2K^4$-quasiconformal and maps $f_{ik}(U_i')$ onto $D_{ik}'$ and $f_{ik}(U_k')$ onto $D_{ki}'$; recall that $D_{ik}'$ is the component of $D_{ik}\setminus \gamma_{ik}$ that contains the center of the disk $D_{ik}$.
 See Figure \ref{figure:construction_psi} for an illustration.

-Finally, by Lemma \ref{lemma:pull} there exists an $L$-bi-Lipschitz map of $\C$ that maps $D_{ik}'$ onto a disk $D_{ik}''$ and is the identity map on a half-plane that is disjoint from $D_{ik}$ and contains $D_{ki}$; see Figure \ref{figure:construction_psi}.
-Similarly, there exists another $L$-bi-Lipschitz map that maps $D_{ki}'$ onto a disk $D_{ki}''$ and is the identity map on a half-plane that is disjoint from $D_{ki}$ and contains $D_{ik}''$.
-Let $g_{ik}$ be the composition of these two bi-Lipschitz maps, which is $L$-bi-Lipschitz in $\C$ and extends to an $L^2$-quasiconformal map of $\widehat \C$.
-The map $\psi_{ik}=g_{ik}\circ \phi_{ik}\circ f_{ik}$ is $K^3L^4$-quasiconformal and maps $U_i'$ and $U_k'$ to disks.
+Finally, by Lemma \ref{lemma:qcpull} there exists a $2$-quasiconformal map of $\C$ that maps $D_{ik}'$ onto a disk $D_{ik}''$ and is the identity map on a half-plane that is disjoint from $D_{ik}$ and contains $D_{ki}$; see Figure \ref{figure:construction_psi}.
+Similarly, there exists another $2$-quasiconformal map that maps $D_{ki}'$ onto a disk $D_{ki}''$ and is the identity map on a half-plane that is disjoint from $D_{ki}$ and contains $D_{ik}''$.
+Let $g_{ik}$ be the composition of these two quasiconformal maps, which is $2$-quasiconformal in $\C$ and extends to a $2$-quasiconformal map of $\widehat \C$.
+The map $\psi_{ik}=g_{ik}\circ \phi_{ik}\circ f_{ik}$ is $4K^5$-quasiconformal and maps $U_i'$ and $U_k'$ to disks.
 This completes the proof. \end{proof}